Jonasori/Proplyd-Modeling/README.md

 ## HOW IT WORKS
 Given a range of parameters and a the appropriate molecular line data, create a best-fit model of the V2434 Ori system.
+Each fitting method (grid search and MCMC) choose parameter combinations differently, but both take that set of parameters, and use the disk modeling code to make two model disks, convert them into synthetic sky-projected images, convert those to the visibility domain, evaluate how well they match the observational data, and repeat this process.

 EXPLANATION OF SCRIPTS